 Team moves: three ways to protect your business

-- Use garden leave clauses, because they permit an employer to keep a departing employee out of the business and prevent employees from competing with the company or soliciting its employees, or assisting others to do so
+Use garden-leave clauses because they permit an employer to keep a departing employee out of the business and prevent employees from competing with the company or soliciting its employees, or assisting others to do so.
+Ensure key employees are subject to clear, consistent restrictive covenants that have been tailored to their roles and the business that they work in.
+Re-enforce restrictive covenants in any settlement agreement by making part of the settlement, particularly rights to unvested shares, conditional on compliance with restrictive covenants.

 If you are registered and logged in to the site, click on the link below to read the rest of the Nabarro briefing.
 If not, please register or sign in with your details below.